ATP Electronics: Partnership

-ATP Electronics had strategic partnership with Samsung, Toshiba and Micron.
-In 2015, ATP Electronics partners with Micron Technology to continue support of legacy DRAM modules.
-From the collaboration, ATP will support Micon’s DRAM modules (SDR/DDR) and its associated services to customer base that cannot be migrated from their current hosting platforms.
+ATP Electronics had strategic partnership with Samsung, Toshiba and Micron Technology.
+In 2015, ATP Electronics partners with Micron to continue support of legacy DRAM modules.
+From the collaboration, ATP will support Micon's DRAM modules (SDR/DDR) and its associated services to customer base that cannot be migrated from their current hosting platforms.

 Association

 To develop and design compliant memory solution standards for associated industries applications, ATP Electronics is the board of directors for SD Association.